 Waiting Tables, Building Worlds

 But publishing is easy.
-Anyone can do it.
-What I want is readers, and earning that commitment is a much more challenging climb that will require my full attention.
+These days, anyone can do it.
+What I want is readers, and earning that commitment is a much more challenging climb.
+Doing so will require my full attention.

 But more on where I’m going later.
 First, let’s catch you up on where I’ve been.
 Right now, I live in North Carolina.
 But for nearly 12 years, I lived nowhere.
-Or anywhere.
+Or anywhere, depending on how you look at it.
 Maybe it’s best we go back to where I’m from.

 Flash back to over 13 years ago